Frequently Asked Questions

 A: The effects of Dysport last for 4-6 months for many of my patients.
 However results do vary from patient to patient, so your results might be slightly different.
 Once your Dysport starts to wear off you can go back to your dermatologist for touch-up injections to keep the frown lines hidden.

 A: Full results of Dysport browlift injections will be visible within one week of your treatment.
-The effects of Dysport generally lasts for 4-6 months.
+The effects of Dysport generally last for 3-4 months.
 Once they wear off you can go back to your cosmetic dermatologist for touch-up injections.